agoric-labs/cosmos-genesis-tinkerer/README.md

 It will read the `fresh_genesis.json` file from the `tests` folder and generate `tinkered_genesis.json`.

 ## Usage

-### Agoric Genesis Tinkering
-Run the following script to fetch a latest height from mainnet, tinker it, and export it for creating mainforks.
-./scripts/run_all.sh

 Access full module documentation with `pydoc cosmos_genesis_tinker`.